evaEko/knife_whetting_level/docs/QUICK_START.md

 Do this at the start of every session, after you have positioned your stone.

 1. Place the device flat on your stone
-2. Short-press the low button — display shows "Calibrating..."
+2. Short-press the low button to open **Settings**
-3. Short-press again to lock in the zero point
+3. Leave **Calib** selected and short-press the low button again
+4. The current reading is stored as zero for this session

 The display now shows angles relative to your stone surface.

 ### Step 3 — Set an angle and sharpen

 > **Optional.** You can sharpen using the live angle display without setting any target — just watch the number.
-Setting an angle only adds one thing: the display inverts when you drift more than 2° (default, can be adjusted in config.py; However you will need to follow []()) from it, giving you a visual alert.
+Setting an angle only adds one thing: the display inverts when you drift more than 2° by default, giving you a visual alert.
+This threshold can be adjusted in `config.py` or from the Android app settings.

 Short-press the top button to open the preset menu.
 Cycle through options with the top button, confirm with the low button.